Reactive Attachment Disorder (RAD) Treatment Center for Teens near Dallas, Texas

 - Children with reactive attachment disorder often struggle with social behavior, making it hard for them to connect with peers and caregivers.
 This lack of deep bonds adds to their emotional challenges and can make it difficult to get the help and support they need.

-- A study on the type and timing of childhood maltreatment and its impact on visual cortex volume in children and adolescents with reactive attachment disorder revealed a potentially sensitive period between ages five and seven for reduced gray matter (GM) volume in the left primary visual cortex due to maltreatment.
+- A study on the type and timing of childhood maltreatment and its impact on visual cortex volume in children and adolescents with reactive attachment disorder revealed a potentially sensitive period between ages five and seven for reduced Gray Matter (GM) volume in the left primary visual cortex due to maltreatment.
 The findings showed that the number of maltreatment types had the most significant effect on GM volume reduction, followed closely by exposure to neglect.

 - Studies indicate that approximately 35-40% of children subjected to foster care trauma develop reactive attachment disorder symptoms.